RichCap/SIDIS_Analysis_CLAS12_RichCap/README.md

 ---

 ## File Updates (by name):
-(These note correspond to updates made between the outputs of the python code.
+These note correspond to updates made between the outputs of the python code.
 When the output of the python code changes, the updates will be noted here with the name of the file produced.
-Sorted from OLDEST to NEWEST)
+Sorted from OLDEST to NEWEST.

 ### Extra_Name = "Mom_Cor_Response_Matrix_V2_"
 * Removed everything except the the "Response Matrix" and "Momentum Correction" histograms from 'Mom_Cor_Response_Matrix_V2'